 “Go ahead and toss the rest,” she says, and chucks the pink slipper into her field kit.
 You follow the script, you dance the choreography just as you’re told, hoping the tyrants will get their just desserts.
 Instead, you are left with sugarplum dreams and caviar wishes.

 |What I Write||

 Alyc Helms prefers tea (especially a really smoky Lapsang Souchong) over all other beverages.
 They studied folklore and anthropology what feels like a lifetime ago, and they dabble in corsetry and costuming, dance Scottish Highland and Irish Ceili at Renaissance and Dickens fairs, and game in all forms of media.
-They sometimes refers to their work as “critical theory fanfic,” which is a fancy way to say that they are obsessed with liminality, gender identity, and foxes.
+They sometimes refer to their work as “critical theory fanfic,” which is a fancy way to say that they are obsessed with liminality, gender identity, and foxes.
 They are a freelance RPG writer for Green Ronin, a graduate of Clarion West 2012, and have published short fiction in Beneath Ceaseless Skies, Daily Science Fiction, Crossed Genres, and Lady Churchill’s Rosebud Wristlet.
 They are the author of the Adventures of Mr. Mystic novels from Angry Robot and, as M.A.
 Carrick, the co-author (with Marie Brennan) of The Mask of Mirrors, first in the Rook & Rose trilogy forthcoming from Orbit Books in January 2021.
 They can be found on Twitter @alychelms or at http://www.alychelms.com, and for M.A.
 Carrick stuff at http://www.macarrick.com.

 The Conclave of Shadow, by Alyc Helms.
 Angry Robot, July 2016.